-Honey bees are going extinct because of excessive use of pesticides in crops and certain blood-sucking parasites that only reproduce in bee colonies.
+Bees are disappearing at an alarming rate due to the excessive use of pesticides in crops and certain blood-sucking parasites that only reproduce in bee colonies.
 It’s true that the extinction of bees would mean the end of humanity.
+If bees didn’t exist, humans wouldn’t either.

-The truth is, honeybees are crucial elements of our environment, and almost never get the credit that they deserve.
+The truth is, bees are crucial elements of our environment, and almost never get the credit that they deserve.

 If bees didn’t exist, humans wouldn’t either.

-Out of the 100 crop species that provide us with 90% of our food, 70% are pollinated by bees (source).
+Out of the 100 crop species that provide us with 90% of our food, 35% are pollinated by bees, birds and bats (source).
 It’s that simple.

 Bees are the primary initiators of reproduction among plants, as they transfer pollen from the male stamens to the female pistils.